ansible/community-docs/contribution_to_project.rst

 Contribution to a codebase
 --------------------------

-Contribution to software itself (its codebase) insludes:
+Contribution to software itself (its codebase) includes:

   - Proposing new features.
   - Reporting bugs.